 I wake up and select from a variety of pill bottles to decide which pill should be taken at which time.
 Should I eat first or drink some water?
 Should the blue pill be taken with a fatty meal or can it be taken on an empty stomach.
 Should the red one be taken with orange juice?
 And what about this injection?
 Can I put it in my arm muscles or on my abdomen?
 Should I apply the ointment to my face, or lower leg?
 Does this brace go on my ankle or knee?
 When is my next appointment?

-Dear doctor, at my next appointment don’t leave me disappointed.
-Help me find meaning for life and purpose to move forward.
-Don’t just tell me how should live.
-Tell me why I should live.
+Dear doctor, at my next appointment help me find purpose.
+Don’t just tell me how I should stay alive.
+Tell me why I should stay alive.

 John 16:33 King James Version (KJV)